-The Mayor to welcome Councillors, staff and members of the public and declare the meeting open at [time].
+The Mayor welcomed Councillors, and staff and declared the meeting open at 5.00pm.

 ACKNOWLEDGEMENT OF COUNTRY

 We acknowledge the Traditional Custodians of the land on which we work and live, the Palawa people of this land Tasmania, and recognise their continuing connection to the lands, skies and waters.
 We pay respects to the Elders Past, present and future.